mweel1/usa_high_level/vehicle-technology-act/index.md

 # Singe Vehicle Operating Systems

+The only requirement for the market place is that one operating system must be present.
+Otherwise car manufacturers can participate in the following:

 - The federal government will be provide a OS boot loader to allow for multiple operating choices in vehicles, around with an open market place to purchase these operating systems.
 - Using AI operating systems will be evaluated for their safety standards.
 - The federal government will take control of the standards between the vehicle and and operating systems that will be available to the market.